Chaste/dependency-modules/README.md

 source /etc/profile.d/modules.sh
 ```

-2. Prepare install location
+2. Prepare install location for software versions

->[Modulefiles](https://modules.readthedocs.io/en/latest/modulefile.html) are used to prescribe changes to be made to the shell environment when a specific version of an application is loaded.
+>A [modulefile](https://modules.readthedocs.io/en/latest/modulefile.html) is used to prescribe changes that need to be made to the shell environment to load a specific version of an application.
 >
->Environment Modules searches for modulefiles on paths listed in the `MODULEPATH` environment variable. `module use directory` prepends `directory` to `MODULEPATH`.
+>Environment Modules searches for modulefiles on paths listed by the `MODULEPATH` environment variable.
+The `module use directory` command prepends `directory` to `MODULEPATH`.

 ```bash
 MODULES_DIR=${HOME}/modules